Anoth-Jeev-DEV/SnapSort_Flask_Py_Anoth/README.md

 🚀 How to Run
 Click the Play button (or run the app locally with python app.py).

+⚠️ Attention : Ensure that Miniconda is installed as the Python interpreter and run the application within that environment

 Register or log in as a user.

 Upload images with: